ligato/docs/docs/plugins/vpp-plugins.md

 !!!
 Note
  The SPD and SA are applied to an IPIP_TUNNEL interface, and NOT the deprecated IPSEC_TUNNEL interface.

 The SA uses the same indexing system as SPD.
 The index is a user-defined unique identifier in the `uint32` range.
-Like the SPD, the SA index is defined as `string` type field in the proto but can be set only to numerical values.
+Like the SPD, the SA index is defined as `string` type field in the proto, but can be set only to numerical values.
 Attempts to use values other than numerical will cause errors.
 The SA has no dependencies on other configuration types.

 ---